dwf/rescued-scipy-wiki/Conferences/SciPy2007/ConferenceSchedule.rst

 Schedule of Talks:
 ------------------

 The Conference will be held in the Beckman Institute large meeting room.
-It is just West of the large round Beckman Auditorium.  (see [`http://www.caltech.edu/map/Caltech-map-2003-01-27.pdf`_ Campus Map]).
+It is just West of the large round Beckman Auditorium.  (see `Campus Map <http://www.caltech.edu/map/Caltech-map-2003-01-27.pdf>`_).

 Thursday, August 16
 ~~~~~~~~~~~~~~~~~~~